How to get to Vivid Sydney

 Event Safety

-Vivid Sydney works closely with NSW Police, NSW Ambulance and other key stakeholders to ensure safety for everyone is the top priority at Vivid Sydney.
+Vivid Sydney works closely with NSW Police, NSW Ambulance and other key stakeholders to ensure safety for everyone is the top priority.

 In the event of an emergency, please:

-• Cal 000 (triple zero) immediately for emergency services to respond.
+• Call 000 (triple zero) immediately for emergency services to respond.

 • Notify the incident to our staff, security, volunteer or NSW Police on the ground near you.
 They will be able to assist you and alert Event Management for next steps.